LevKruglyak/limousine/README.md

 }
 ```

-To generate a design, we provide a name for the structure, and a layout description, which consists of a stack of components.
-These components can be either classical or learned.
-In this example, there is a large persisted BTree layer storing the base data, followed by two smaller BTree layers, a Piecewise Geometric Model layer, and everything above is an optimized in memory BTree.
+To create a hybrid index, specify a name and a layout.
+The layout is a stack of components that can be classical or learned.
+In this example, we use a large persisted BTree layer for base data storage, followed by two smaller BTree layers, a Piecewise Geometric Model (PGM) layer, and an optimized in-memory BTree at the top.

-We can then use these generated structs to perform queries:
+Once the index is generated, you can run queries:

 ```rust
 // Load the first two layer of the index from memory